bitpay/bitcore-node/README.md

 # configure as a library with -fPIC on all object files
 # use --with-incompatible-bdb if necessary
 # use --prefix=/usr if necessary
+# osx users may have to specify a boost path
 $ ./configure --enable-daemonlib

 # build libbitcoind.so